dat3Cph/material/docs/deepdive-1/exercises/codelab.md

 1. Review the Pull Request
 2. Provide feedback
-3. Merge the Pull Request
+3. Merge the Pull Request and delete the branch

 ### 9. Repeat

+1. Identify the next tasks.
+2. Repeat steps 5-8 for the next tasks